sj-omscs/6210-exam-1/Exam.md

 ---

 False.
 The Exokernel architecture stands apart from Microkernels through its use of low-level primitives.
-This is what allows Exokernels to have performance that is superior to microkernels.
+This is what allows Exokernels to have performance that is superior to microkernels. __TODO: Revise__

 # 2. Virtualization (Paravirtualization) (34 points)